 What to consider

 Every business will have different requirements from an accounting software.
-When choosing an accounting software consider the following:
+When choosing an accounting software consider the following questions:

 There are many software packages on the market that allow business managers to successfully control records without an accounting degree.
 Some of them, such as Free Accounting Software, have no cost.
 Some commonly used accounting systems used by small businesses are:

-If you're unsure which to choose talk to your accountant or business adviser.
+If you're unsure which software to choose, talk to your accountant or business adviser.
 It's worth checking to make sure the package has Standard Business Reporting forms needed to report to the ATO such as BAS statements.